Medically reviewed by Drugs.com. Last updated on Apr 6, 2020.

 The best way to prevent infectious arthritis varies depending on the type of infection:

-Staphylococcal arthritis – If you have a staphylococcal infection, antibiotics can be used to prevent this type of arthritis.
+- Staphylococcal arthritis – If you have a staphylococcal infection, antibiotics can be used to prevent this type of arthritis (for example, prior to surgery).
 However, for many people, joint pain and swelling are the first signs of the infection.

 Because many bacterial infections can permanently destroy cartilage around joints, a joint infected with bacteria needs to be treated immediately with antibiotics.